 From the moment you pass your exams and start to work as a practising accountant, you have an ongoing responsibility to keep developing your skills and expanding your knowledge – by engaging in continuous professional development (CPD).
 For some professional bodies, meeting CPD obligations can be as much a requirement of membership as passing the original examinations!
 Therefore, FI has entered into a partnership with the CPD specialists at Future Finance Training to offer you the programmes you need.

 As Managing Director of Future Finance Training, Helen Kerrigan designs and delivers CPD training courses to delegates worldwide.
 Helen and the team work with all the major accounting institutes, as well as accounting professionals in industry.
 Helen has put together her guide to your CPD requirements below.
 You can also find further information in the links at the end of this article.

 What are your CPD requirements?

 Each accountancy institute sets different annual CPD requirements for its members.

-Each year you need to acquire 40 units of CPD, with each unit equating to one hour of learning.
+Most ACCA members follow the Unit route of CPD where each year you need to acquire 40 units of CPD, with each unit equating to one hour of learning.
 Your 40 hours of CPD have to break down into:

 - 19 hours of ‘non-verifiable’ activities, which can include things like reading handout materials if you were due to attend an event but did not attend, or simply reading ACCA articles.